 From evanflow

-Orchestrates full EvanFlow development loop (brainstorm → plan → execute → TDD → iterate → STOP) end-to-end when triggered by 'evanflow this' or similar phrases.
+Orchestrates the full EvanFlow development loop (brainstorm → plan → execute → TDD → iterate → STOP).
+Invoked when the user says 'let's evanflow this' or similar phrases.

 Single entry point for the EvanFlow workflow.
 The user gives you an idea or task and asks to "evanflow it" — you take responsibility for walking the whole loop end-to-end, picking the right sub-skill at each step, and respecting checkpoints where the user must stay in control.